spigmworkshopv3/spigmworkshopv3.github.io/_pages/call.md

 *   **Formatting Instructions**: We solicit 4-to-8-page workshop papers (with unlimited references and appendix) following NeurIPS 2025 main conference paper template.
 The maximum size of submissions is 50 MB.
 While your submission can contain a supplement or appendix, please note that reviewers are not obliged to review supplementary material.
 *   **Reviews**: The review process will be double-blind.
 All **submissions must be anonymized** and the leakage of any identification information is prohibited.
+* **What can be sumitted**: Following the convention of most workshops, we welcome submissions of papers already published in journals or presented at non–machine-learning conferences or workshops.
+If a paper has appeared in a machine-learning venue—such as ICLR, NeurIPS, ICML, CVPR, AISTATS, or similar—we will consider it only if it includes substantial extensions or new results.
+We also recognize that, due to unforeseen circumstances (e.g., visa), some authors have published papers but did not have the opportunity to present them; accordingly, this year we make an exception to allow those papers to submit to our workshop as well.
 <!--

 *   Submission Deadline: <s><code class="language-plaintext highlighter-rouge">May 25</code></s> `May 27, 2024` [UPDATE (5/23): Extended for 2 days.
 This's the hard deadline for all submissions.]